MSc Advanced Control and Systems Engineering with Extended Research / Application and selection

 - View full page

 How to apply

-As there is high demand for this course, we operate a staged admissions process with selection deadlines throughout the year.
-If we make you an offer, you will have 8 weeks to accept it.
+As there is high demand for this course we operate a staged admissions process with selection deadlines throughout the year.
+Please see below for the staged admissions schedule.

 Whilst we aim to give you a decision on your application by the deadline date, in some instances due to the competition for places and the volume of applications received, it may be necessary to roll your application forward to the next deadline date.
 If this is the case we will let you know after the deadline date.

 Applications received after our final selection deadline will be considered at our discretion.

 Please note: All places are subject to availability and if you apply at one of the later stages, some courses may already be closed.
 We therefore recommend that you apply early in the cycle to secure your place with us.

 Applicants who are made a conditional offer of a place must demonstrate that they have met all the conditions of their offer by 31 July 2024.

 We require the following documents before we can consider your application:

 - Official Bachelor degree transcripts, including official translations and original language copies if study not undertaken in English.
 2+2 and 3+1 applicants must provide official transcripts and certificates from both institutions.